The Crawler: Three Equivalence Results for Object (Re)allocation Problems when Preferences Are Single-peaked

 \begin{theorem} The ascending crawler is the same rule as the descending crawler.
 That is, $ACR = DCR$. \end{theorem}

-Because the ascending crawler visits agents from left to right, one may be concerned that this specific order confers a particular advantage to some agents based on the location of their endowments relative to the location of other agents' endowments.
-For example, because agents whose endowments are on the left side of the order are visited first, one may suspect that these agents enjoy some advantage at the expense of the agents whose endowments are on the right side of the order.
+Because the ascending crawler visits agents from left to right, one might have conjectured that this specific order confers a particular advantage to some agents based on the location of their endowments relative to the location of other agents' endowments.
+Specifically, because agents whose endowments are on the left side of the order are visited first, one may suspect that these agents enjoy some advantage at the expense of the agents whose endowments are on the right side of the order.
 However, Theorem \ref{symmetry} implies that the order in which agents are visited gives no benefit to any particular agent.

 Hereafter, for simplicity, we refer to these rules as the \textbf{crawler}, using the notation $\bm{CR}$.
 Without loss of generality, for each endowment profile, when we operate the crawler, we apply the ascending procedure.